Femiolajide/Python-Functions-Playground/README.md

 # **Python Functions Playground**

-Welcome! 👋

-This is my personal coding space where I practise writing python functions  just for fun, learning, and skill-building.
-Each function here represents a small problem I decided to solve or an idea I wanted to try out from scratch.
+This is my personal coding space where I write miscellaneous python functions  just for fun.
+Each function here is a small problem I decided to solve or an idea I have always wanted to try out from scratch.

 ## **Table of Contents**
 1. [INTRODUCTIN](#python-functions-playground)